 Our stated Mission is as follows: The Institute of the Black World 21st Century is committed to enhancing the capacity of Black communities in the U.S. and globally to achieve cultural, social, economic and political equality and an enhanced quality of life for all marginalized people.

 IBW´s vision is rooted in the values of cooperation, community and mutual respect.
 It is founded on the principles of self-determination, African humanism and social justice.
 The struggle for social transformation through the creation of new relationships and institutions is central to our task.
 The objective of our work is to create greater unity among people of African descent, to acquire and maintain power to reconstruct our communities and to build viable and vital nations, inspired by the idea of a new, non-exploitative social order.

 Strategies for Implementation

-IBW will implement its mission by working with individuals, organizations, institutions, and movements that aspire to transform and reconstruct communities of African descent.
+Consistent with our mission, IBW will implement its mission by working with individuals, organizations, institutions, and movements that aspire to transform and reconstruct communities of African descent.
 The Institute is catalyst and facilitator as well as analyst and policy maker.
 Creating networks, facilitating linkages and fostering communications among individuals, between organizations and communities is an essential part of our mission.
-The Institute does not necessarily seek to implement projects alone, rather to provide access to information and resources which allow local groups to initiate projects and build linkages with others doing similar work.
+The Institute does not necessarily seek to implement projects alone, but strives to provide access to information and resources which allow local groups to initiate projects and build linkages with others doing similar work.
 Strategic partnerships and local support committees will also be vehicles for collaborative implementation of IBW projects and initiatives.